 To attend the Saturday afternoon Mass or either of the Masses on Sunday, you will need to pre-book with Father Dane.
 You can message him or telephone and he will come back to you to confirm that there's space.

-The weekday Masses have been restored at their usual times:
+The weekday Masses will be celebrated from 2 December at their usual times:

 No pre-booking is required for weekday Masses.

-The present limit of 30 attendees applies to Mass, and all funerals; at weddings the maximum is 15 and at Baptisms, Confirmation and all other 'Lifecycle Events' the Rule of Six applies.
-This is an absolute limited and cannot be varied.
+The present limit of 30 attendees applies to funerals; at burials of ashes, the maximum is 15.
+These are absolute limits and cannot be varied.

 Serving Swanley since 1901